warengonzaga/css-text-portrait-builder/CONTRIBUTING.md

 If you can write a code then create a pull request to this repo and I will review your code.
 Please consider to submit your pull request to the ```dev``` branch.
 I will auto reject if you submit your pull request to the ```main``` branch.

+Before submitting a pull request, ensure that there is no code style issues by running `yarn run check`.
+If there are issues found, run `yarn run stylefix`.

 ### 📖 Documentation

 (coming soon)